PoulinConsulting/assignment-operator/assignment-operator.md

 ## For loops

-Here is the syntax of a `for` statement
+Now that you know all about assignments, it's time to look at `for` loops.
+Let's examine the syntax of the `for` statement

 ```
 for_stmt ::=  "for" target_list "in" expression_list ":" suite